ajinkyakhadilkar/EVA-8/Assignment2.5/README.md

 #### Combining the inputs
 Majority of the layers in the network work on the input from MNIST dataset.
 These layers output 10 classes predicting the handwritten numbers.
 Theses classes are contactenated with a one-hot encoded random number and fed into a fully connected layer, which outputs the 18 classes of possible sum.

+#### Loss Function
+This model uses the Adam loss function.
+The advantage Adam has over SGD is that Adam ensures that the loss does not get stuck in a local minima.

 ------------